codenvibes/CS/08 TOOLS/BURP SUITE/THM - BURP SUITE REPEATER.md

 ### Questions

 ##### Enable intercept again and capture a request to one of the numeric products endpoints in the Proxy module, then forward it to Repeater.
-##### See if you can get the server to error out with a "500 Internal Server Error" code by changing the number at the end of the request to extreme inputs.<br>What is the flag you receive when you cause a 500 error in the endpoint?
+##### See if you can get the server to error out with a "500 Internal Server Error" code by changing the number at the end of the request to extreme inputs.<br><br>What is the flag you receive when you cause a 500 error in the endpoint?
 <div align="center">
 <br>
 <br>